iffat-kalsoom1/IdsToDocument/README.md

--This library takes an xml document
--It traverses the file and add ids to each tag in the document
+This library takes an xml document then traverses the file and add ids to each TEXT_NODE in the document